 All you need to start your pup on the road to contentment is a leash and a little patience.
 It really is as easy as 1,2,3!

 Begin contentment training after the pup has gone potty (for closer look at the best place to try this in your puppy's schedule check out our post Puppy Naps & Potty Training).

 Pick your pup up and carry them inside.
 I emphasize carry, because you want to do everything you can to signal to your pup that it is not play time.

 On arriving inside, immediately take the leash and tie your pup to either a table leg or your chair.
 Clear everything away so there is not much to get tangled on.
 Toss your pups blanket and favor toys on the ground.

 Leave them alone.
-(For about 20 minutes) The goal is to sneak back and catch them when they are not barking and crying and reward them with some love and take them off the leash.
+(Not really alone, because of the choking hazard, your checking on them, but they don't see you. ) For about 20 minutes.
+The goal is to sneak back and catch them when they are not barking and crying and reward them with some love and take them off the leash.
 Try this twice a day for a week and your pup will get the hang of it.

 Sounds too simple, right?
 Well, yes and no. At this point in the training process, it now depends on how tolerant you can be, bad news for people like me who struggle with chronic impatience.
 Initially your pup will cry and whine.
 They will become tangled in the leash.
 They will hit you with those puppy-dog eyes, making you feel like a monster for ignoring them.
 Don't give in!
 If your pup is tangled, get up, walk over, and untangle them.
 Do so quietly without talking or petting them.